 Our industry is perhaps one of the most exciting and vibrant arenas for a new graduate to work within.
 Graduates will discover high-quality employment opportunities that exist within the UK or many thrilling overseas locations.

-This course offers you an understanding of the nature of the product itself; an understanding of the political, economic and social context, within which the production and consumption of these products and services take place; an understanding of the management and organisation involved in the provision and consumption of the hospitality and tourism products and services; and a range of specialist applications and skills such as law and understanding of the research process.
+This course offers you an understanding of the nature of the product itself; an understanding of the political, economic and social context, within which the production and consumption of these products and services take place; an understanding of the management and organisation involved in the provision and consumption of hospitality and tourism products and services; and a range of specialist applications and skills such as law and an understanding of the research process.

-In Year One you will study a range of modules that provide the opportunity to engage in high level food service and preparation skills, which will be delivered at the prestigious Edinburgh New Town Cookery School, and hospitality skills with the Waldorf Astoria Edinburgh, as well as practical tourism skills such as tour group leadership.
+In Year One you will study a range of modules which provide the opportunity to engage in high level food service and preparation skills, which will be delivered at the prestigious Edinburgh New Town Cookery School, and hospitality skills with the Waldorf Astoria Edinburgh, as well as practical tourism skills such as tour group leadership.

-In Year Two you will study a range of management modules and you will also receive preparation to enter industry for a challenging work placement for up to nine months.
+In Year Two you will study a range of management modules and you will also receive preparation to enter industry for a challenging work placement of up to nine months.
 This may take place in the UK or overseas.

 In Year Three you will study a broad range of management techniques that are contextualised to the successful operation of a hospitality or tourism business.

 In Year Four you will study strategic issues and contemporary challenges for managers and complete a dissertation in an area of your choice.

 The modules listed are correct at time of posting (Mar 2017) but may differ slightly to those offered in 2018.
 Please check the website for any updates.